 - Slide-out end windows must be shut before moving room. - Look for and remove any obstructions before moving room.

-CAUTION ON MOTORHOMES: Move driver seat forward before moving room (either direction). - Release lock arms by pulling down from center position (Use lock arm tool as required).
-Press and hold 'OUT' position of the appropriate slide-out switch until the slide-out room - is fully extended and stops moving, then release the switch.

-- Slide-out end windows must be shut before moving room. - Look for and remove any obstructions before moving room. - Press and hold 'IN' position of the appropriate slide-out switch until the slide-out room is fully retracted and stops moving, then release the switch. - Before moving coach, engage lock arms by pushing up into locked position (Use
+CAUTION ON MOTORHOMES: Move driver seat forward before moving room (either - Release lock arms by pulling down from center position (Use lock arm tool as required).
+Press and hold 'OUT' position of the appropriate slide-out switch until the slide-out room is fully extended and stops moving, then release the switch. - ting Slide-out Room: - Slide-out end windows must be shut before moving room. - Look for and remove any obstructions before moving room.
+Press and hold 'IN' position of the appropriate slide-out switch until the slide-out room is fully retracted and stops moving, then release the switch. - Before moving coach, engage lock arms by pushing up into locked position (Use lock arm tool as required)

-Refer to the MANUAL OPERATION INSTRUCTONS located on the kitchen overhead cabinet.
+Reler to the MANUAL OPERATION INSTRUCTONS located on the kitchen overhead asbinet.